 The appearance of skin lesions helps diagnose herpes simplex infection in babies.
 The culture of a sample from the lesion helps confirm the diagnosis.
 Doctors may also check for enlarged lymph nodes in the groin and neck area.

 Blood, cerebrospinal fluidiXA fluid present in and around the brain and spinal cord. , and urine analyses are often ordered if the baby has a herpes infection.
 An eye examination is recommended since eye herpes is common in birth-acquired herpes infection.
 MRI scan of the head is often ordered to check for brain swelling or brain damage, especially if the CSF analysisiXA diagnostic method used to assess the cerebrospinal fluid for the presence of any diseases concerning the brain and spinal cord. is positive for the herpes virus (3).

 Treatment For Birth-Acquired Herpes

-The treatment involves mostly being supportive.
-It also depends on the symptoms the baby presents with.
+Herpes symptoms in newborns are carefully considered to determine the appropriate course of action.
 Intravenous antiviral medications, such as acyclovir (Zovirax), are recommended for infants with herpes for a few weeks (1).

-Topical ophthalmic drugs are given along with systemic antiviral therapy for babies with herpes eye infections.
-An opthalmologist’s review will assist with a proper assessment.
+Topical ophthalmiciXConditions relating to the eye. drugs are given along with systemic antiviral therapy for babies with herpes eye infections.
+An ophthalmologist’s review will assist with a proper assessment.

 Possible Complications Of Birth-Acquired Herpes